Borda/GH-app-bot/bot_redis_workers/README.md

 ## Testing and Usage

-1. **Create or Update a PR**:
+1. **Create or Update a PR, or Push Code**:

    - Go to a repository where your GitHub App is installed
-   - Create/update a pull request to trigger webhook events
+   - Push commits to a branch or create/update a pull request to trigger webhook events
+   - The bot will process events based on your workflow trigger configuration

 2. **Monitor Activity**: